swdrana/product-analysis-website-a9/README.md

 ### Site Overview

-- Create with React.js.
+- Created by React.js.
+- This site has been created using custom hooks.
 - using React DOM.
-- This site create using Custom Hook.
-- This site create using JavaScript (props) de-structuring.
+- This site has been created using JavaScript (props) de-structuring.
 - in Dashboard Section has 4 Chart (Dynamic).
 - For responsive using React Bootstrap.
 - and also using: